 ANT 150 - Introduction to Cultural Anthropology.
-(Satisfies Social Science Requirement)
+Cr.
+3 hrs (Satisfies Social Science Requirement)

-Considers the origin and development of culture, with emphasis on the study of economics, kinship, politics, religion, and folklore.
+Explores the basic principles of cultural anthropology from the origin through the evolution of culture, with special emphasis on the nature of kinship, religious, economic, and political systems.